hackedbyagirl/offensive-kali-ansible/README.md

 - Common
   - apt package updates, cleanup, and installation of offensive packages
   - installation of common offensive python packages
   - installation of common git repos as well as setting up their package dependencies
+- External
+- Internal

 ## Getting Started <a name = "getting_started"></a>
 There are two ways you can deploy this ansible playbook.